battlingamazons/compromised-sites-tracker/readme.md

 compromised host or URL observed at a specific point in time.
 Duplicate entries are generally avoided unless the compromise type, payload, infrastructure, or observed behavior has materially changed.
-Don't assume because you see it months prior that it isn't still compromised.
+Don't assume because you only see it months prior that it isn't still compromised.

 ## Purpose